 Guidance for the Implementation Phase in relation to the Independent (Project) Applications Evaluation Panel: The selected Mechanism will be responsible for the process of selecting and appointing independent experts to the Independent Project Applications Evaluation Panel, informed by the work done by the CCWG and the criteria / skills identified in the implementation phase.
 The Independent Project Applications Evaluation Panel should be independent of ICANN and its constituent parts, which include the Board, ICANN org, and the Supporting Organizations and Advisory Committees.
 No SO or AC should be represented - directly or indirectly - on the Project Applications Evaluation Panel itself.
 ICANN participants are not excluded from applying to serve on the Independent Project Applications Evaluation Panel, but they would only be selected if they would have the required expertise and have demonstrated that they have no conflict of interest that could influence or be perceived to influence their independence.
 The Mechanism, and therefore the selected panelists, must be free from not only actual conflicts of interest but also potential or even perceived conflicts of interest.
 Due care will need to be given during the implementation phase that safeguards are in place to ensure the independence of the members of the Independent Project Applications Evaluation Panel.

+Additional details about the operation of the Independent Applications Project Evaluation Panel, including the length of the term that its members will serve, will be established during the implementation phase.
+Industry best practices should be observed, while also taking into account goals and risks that may be specific to the allocation of new gTLD auction proceeds.

 Safeguards and Governance